Skip to content

 • Defines the complete trading workflow as a LangGraph state machine

-• Manages state transitions between analyst, researcher, trader, and risk management phases
+• Manages state transitions between analyst phase, signal aggregation, research phase, and risk overlay

 • Handles error propagation and recovery